evanchien/chinese_chess_recognition/README.md

 As we all know, to solve a image classification problem, CNN is definitely the best choice among ML/DL architectures.
 We tested several CNN structures, mostly focused on a toy CNN model we built by ourselves and a fine-tuned VGG16 CNN model. **We implemented these models using Keras (with TensoeFlow as backend)**.
 For the toy CNN model, it contains 3 CONV layers of 32, 32 and 64 feature maps; for the fine-tuned VGG16 CNN model, keep all original bottom CONV and Pooling layers' weights to extract most informative features, and train top FC layers on our own dataset to get a customized top layer classifier.

 ## Key Results
 We tested those models on a later generated test datase.
 The toy CNN model has reached a 95% test accuracy, while the fine-tuned VGG16 CNN model reached an accuracy of 92%, which is pretty nice result.
 Suprisingly, our shallow layer toy CNN model performed better than fine-tuned VGG16 CNN model.
+As with a higher accuracy, we will use our toy CNN model to do further analysis including learning curve and confusion matrix.
 We also tested model performance under a real-time camera setting, results can be found in the following pages.

 ## Dataset
 The Chinese chess has black and red chess pieces holding by two players.
 Each one has 7 different kind of chess.Thus, there are 14 classes in out dataset.